-Bereavement work is growing and a new research project with Cruse Bereavement Care furthers research opportunities for staff and students.
-Additionally, the Centre regularly collaborates with the domestic abuse charity IDAS, working on projects for children, young people and families affected by domestic violence and abuse.
+The CMHC’s bereavement work is growing and its new research project with Cruse Bereavement Care furthers research opportunities for staff and students.
+Additionally, the Centre regularly collaborates with the domestic abuse charity IDAS, including a forthcoming project for children, young people and families affected by domestic violence and abuse.

 Professor Lynne Gabriel, Director of The Counselling & Mental Health Centre said: “The new centre is an exciting move in York St John University’s ongoing investment in work and research which makes a meaningful contribution to and impact on citizens and communities.

-"I’m delighted about the move.
-It offers great potential for multidisciplinary work and specialist research across multiple areas including counselling, mental health, psychology, neurodiversity and education.
-The Centre offers innovative opportunities for the University’s research, knowledge exchange and teaching excellence agendas and extends rich research and placement possibilities for students and staff.
-Importantly, it will generate positive impacts in local communities and beyond.”
+"I’m delighted about the move which offers potential for multidisciplinary work from many subjects including counselling, psychology, and education.
+The Centre will offer innovative opportunities for the University’s research, knowledge exchange and teaching excellence agendas and, importantly, extend rich research and placement possibilities for students and staff.”

-For further information, please contact Lynne and the Centre Team at email@example.com.
+For further information, please contact Lynne and the CMHC Team at email@example.com